 14 The new positivism

-The solution to this problem is now sought in a new positivism by changing the places of knowledge and skill.
+The solution to this problem is now sought in a new positivism by switching around knowledge and skill.
 Nowadays, technology or skill has become the end, and knowledge has become the means, subordinated to technology.

 From a philosophical viewpoint, this exchange of roles means that the concept of an objective Being and the construction of an objectively unified causality - which had already been contaminated with subjective elements when medicine was accepted as a branch of science at the beginning of the nineteenth century - has finally been abandoned.
 The unity of all sciences is no longer striven for; instead they are allowed to develop in different directions determined by random politics.
 This means that the objective, logical spirit of philosophy that held firm sway for four hundred years, albeit restricted by the quantitative viewpoint, has now been discarded.
 The sciences, instead of doing away with the restriction they imposed on objectivity, have opened their doors to political chance.